 So, you have come up with a name for your business, but are you 100% sure no one else owns it?

-Once you have picked a simple and memorable name, the next step is to protect your unique business name from unauthorized use.
+Once you have picked a simple and memorable name, the next step is to protect your unique business name from other confusingly similar names.

 Professional Business Branding with NameStormers